arcaartem/urlendec/README.md

-# urlencode
+# urlendec

-`urlencode` is a simple command-line application to URL encode/decode a given string or lines in a text file.
+`urlendec` is a simple command-line application to URL encode/decode a given string or lines of text in a given file.